Deanery of Sumy: Sumy

-The history of the comparatively new Roman Catholic parish in town Sumy is dramatic.
+The history of the comparatively new Latin Catholic parish in town Sumy is dramatic.
 It faced a number of ordeals while Ukraine was part of the Soviet Union.
-At the end of the 19th century Roman Catholics in Sumy had decided to build their own church, which was approved in 1900 with the aid of famous patron Maecenas Paul Kharitonenko (1853–1914), at whose sugar refineries, the largest in Europe and Russia, worked many specialists from Europe, chiefly Roman Catholics from Poland and the Czech Republic.
+At the end of the 19th century Latin Catholics in Sumy had decided to build their own church, which was approved in 1900 with the aid of famous patron Maecenas Paul Kharitonenko (1853–1914), at whose sugar refineries, the largest in Europe and Russia, worked many specialists from Europe, chiefly Latin Catholics from Poland and the Czech Republic.
 The Church of the Annunciation of the Blessed Virgin Mary, in Gothic style, was built in 1901. "...All attempts to find information about the building process as well as its interior have been unsuccessful" to date.
 Consecrated in 1911 by Jan Tsepliak, bishop of Mogilev, the Church of the Annunciation of the Blessed Virgin Mary was closed by authorities two decades later, and was not used as intended.
 After World War II, a museum, then a gym, were located there for 50 years.
-Only after the fall of the USSR was the church again used as a Roman Catholic church and in spring 1998 it was solemnly reconsecrated.
+Only after the fall of the USSR was the church again used as a Latin Catholic church and in spring 1998 it was solemnly reconsecrated.

 The first masses (1911–1915) at the church were led by parish priest Fr.
 Theodor Ryllo.
 He also gave lessons in religion at Alexander High School, 1st and 2nd High Schools, the technical educational institution and the military college in Sumy, and at the high school in Lebedin.

 His successor (1916–1919) was chaplain Fr.
 A. Krzhivitsky, whose assistants during festivities were Fr.
 Florian Garaburda and Fr.
 Jozef Varpekhovsky.

 The last registration was on November 20, 1919.
 Archive documents witness that on February 21, 1926, believers met to form a parish council and commission for inspections.
 The last mass before the church was closed down was held in 1932 by Fr.
 Vagonis.
 Some masses were conducted during the World War II.

-Reformation, proclaimed by Mikhail Gorbachev, had enabled believers to begin the struggle of reviving the town's Roman Catholic parish.
+Reformation, proclaimed by Mikhail Gorbachev, had enabled believers to begin the struggle of reviving the town's Latin Catholic parish.
 And soon, after Ukraine had found independence, at the end of 1991, the parish reopened.

 In the beginning, parishioners gathered for services every two weeks (1991 – August 1992) conducted by the parish priest of the Church of the Assumption of the Blessed Virgin Mary in Kharkiv, Fr.
 George Zyminsky, directly on the church's stairs.
 After the church building had been returned to the parish, ill-wishers turned out the lights during the service.